Windmills, whelks and waterways: The ultimate guide to Norfolk

 Read more: The ultimate guide to visiting Somerset

 Where to stay: The Boathouse at Ormesby Broad is a hidden little waterside pub with boutique rooms and woodland lodges with charming views and a lively atmosphere.
-The food is hearty pub grub and The Boathouse is great value for money at about £90 per night.
+The food is hearty pub grub and The Boathouse is great value for money at about £100 per night for the end of May.

 North Norfolk coast